Positive sectional curvature is not preserved under the Ricci flow in dimensions seven and thirteen: Two- and three-parameter families, nearby spaces, and the general case

-Since $r_{i}$ are smooth functions on $\R_+^4\times(0,1]$ and $p_n$ converges to $p$, the right hand side of \eqref{Eq:Ricci_Flow_sequence} converges to the right hand side of \eqref{Eq:Ricci_Flow_limit}.
-Consequently, the same holds for the left hand sides, so $g_{n}'(0)$ converges to $g'(0)$.
+Since $r_{i}$'s are smooth functions on $\R_+^4\times(0,1]$ and $p_n$ converges to $p$, the right-hand side of System~\eqref{Eq:Ricci_Flow_sequence} converges to the right-hand side of System~\eqref{Eq:Ricci_Flow_limit}.
+Consequently, the same holds for the left-hand sides, so $g_{n}'(0)$ converges to $g'(0)$.